dirkjanfaber/victron-virtual/README.md

 For the grid meter, you wil need to select the number of phases that are available on the device.

+Do not use this feature to make an ESS system with third party energy meters.
+There are multiple [officially supported meters](https://www.victronenergy.com/meters-and-sensors/energy-meter) that can be used in a Victron ESS system.
+Using other meters has proven too often to lead to issues related with stability.

 ### Meteo

 The meteo device only supports the irradiance and windspeed.
 Typically you would use it to send data from your weather stations